Kinetic Theory of Gases MCQ

 Option c – 527 °C

-One mole of an ideal monatomic gas requires 200 J of heat to raise the temperature by 10 K when heated at constant pressure.
-If the same gas is heated at constant volume to raise the temperature by 10 K, then the heat required is
+One mole of a monoatomic ideal gas requires 200 J of heat to increase the temperature by 10 K at constant pressure.
+If heated at constant volume for the same temperature rise, the heat needed is

 (A) 120 J